mateo19182/img-corroder/README.md

 Build your own effect pipeline by following the example provided in `example_fx/pipe.json`.

+## TODO

+- ASCII filter
+- actually implement pixel sort
+- edge stuff

 ## Filters and Parameters

 - **grayscale**
-  - No parameters.

 - **invert**
-  - No parameters.

 - **blur**
   - `sigma` (f64): Standard deviation of the Gaussian blur.
 Default is 2.0.